pchardware.org

 Intel Core 2 Extreme QX6700

-The Intel Core 2 Extreme QX6700 is a quad-core desktop processor released in November 2006 for the LGA 775 socket.
+The Intel Core 2 Extreme QX6700 is a quad-core desktop processor released in November 2006, featuring a base clock of 2.67 GHz and 8 MB L2 cache.

 Specifications